 Denali National Park and Arctic National Wildlife Refuge

 One of the most popular and appealing attractions in all Alaska USA is the Denali National Park located to the southwest of Fairbanks.
 Although the main attraction in the park is Mount McKinley, which at 20,320 feet is the highest peak in North America, there is plenty more to see and do in the park.
 McKinley is shrouded in cloud 80% of the time but its grandeur and magnificence is unmistakable whenever you view it.
-With the convenience of your campervan hire in Fairbanks, you will have no problem waiting to see the Aurora borealis or the Northern Lights.
-The best time to see them is between 10pm and 2am; but can be as early as eight on a clear evening.
+With the convenience of your campervan hire in Fairbanks; you will have no problem waiting to see the Aurora borealis or the Northern Lights.
+The best time to see them is between 10pm and 2am; but can be as early as eight on a clear evening around March and September.

 Anchorage and Juneau by RV

 After Juneau, continue north a little way on your camper rental to Chena Hot Springs.
 This is a drive that will be memorable as the road was only built in 1905 specifically for access to the springs.
 The fact that it is sparingly used makes it an ideal drive for spotting wildlife.